Worrying about the future

 Separate out the things within and not in your control

-At different points in our lives there are some things we have little to no control over.
+There are some things in life that we have little to no control over.
 For example, we can’t control how many points will be required for a particular college course.
 But we can focus on doing the best we can at school.

 Give yourself permission to get it wrong